JuliaIO/VideoIO.jl/README.md

 * libav 0.8, 9, 10
 * ffmpeg 2.2, 2.3

+Video images may be read as raw arrays, or optionally, `Image` objects (if `Images.jl` is installed and loaded first).

 Feel free to request support for additional libav/ffmpeg versions, although earlier versions may be too challenging to support.

 If you encounter any problems, please add the output of `VideoIO.versioninfo()` to your report.

 Simple Interface